Carbon Battle Bus Stranded in Cornwall Unable to Find Charging Station

 An electric coach travelling from London to Cornwall for the G7 Summit was left stranded outside the Eden Project over the weekend, after its battery ran out of juice before finding a charging point.
-Turns out the race to zero was easier than expected…
+Turns out the race to zero is easier than expected…

 The Carbon Battle Bus, which attempted the stunt as part of Planet Mark’s ‘Zero Carbon Tour’, ground to a halt with hundreds of miles left on the journey, having failed to find a single functioning charging point across their entire trip through Cornwall.
 Planet Mark’s slogan is “Empowering change for a brighter future”.
 Disempowered, it doesn’t ring true.